 1. Get a Google Ads account.

-Before you can do anything, you’ll need to visit the Google Ads website and sign up for an account.
-(Note: Google Ads is more popularly known as AdWords — the company recently changed the name of their paid search program.)
+First thing you need to visit Google Ads website and sign up for an account.
+(Note: Google Ads is more popularly known as AdWords)

 Your registration with Google Ads will involve some financial information so that Google can get paid for each click, so be ready with all your banking credentials.